awslabs/data-on-eks/website/docs/blueprints/ai-ml/jupyterhub.md

 Use the provided helper script `install.sh` to run the terraform init and apply commands.
 By default the script deploys EKS cluster to `us-west-2` region.
 Update `variables.tf` to change the region or other variables.

 :::info
-Please note that this script will asks for an input value for `var.acm_certificate_domain`.
-You need to this to deploy the blueprint.
-Checkout the pre-requisite scripts
+Please note that this script will asks for  input values for 'Certificate Domain'.Please provide the wildcard root domain for which certificate has been imported into ACM.(e.g. *.jupyterhubeks.dynamic-dns.net)
+The script will also ask for the sub-domain where Jupyterhub will be hosted.
+Please provide the FQDN for that domain.(e.g. eks.jupyterhubeks.dynamic-dns.net)
 :::

 ```bash